 Wireless charging has been there for a few years now.
 Despite its many benefits, many people are still not using it.
 Some people don’t even know how it works and what makes it so popular.
-For sure, if you don’t own a wireless charger, you are missing out, and here is why.
+For sure, if you don’t own a wireless charger, you are missing out big time on home automation, and here is why.

 Going for a wireless charger means saying goodbye to charging cables.
 In this fast-changing smart world, you need a wireless charger (smart charger) to charge your smartphone.
 It comes with so many benefits.
 Just like any other technology, wireless charging also has some demerits.
 If you are not yet charging your devices wirelessly, here are some of the things that you need to know about wireless charging.